Reminders Of What Adults Forget About Friendship After Childhood

 Not everyone remains close to their friends from elementary school, middle school, high school, or their childhood neighborhood, whether because of distance, differing life paths, or many other possible reasons.
 If you’re no longer in touch with or living near your friends from early life and believe you’re lacking close platonic connections, it is possible to forge new ones.
 Some tips for making new friends as an adult include:

-- Join a book club or take a class to meet people with common interests
+- Take a class to meet people with common interests

 - Join a volunteer organization to meet people with similar values